-Announcing Synchronous Mutations for Vendia Share
+Announcing synchronous mutations for Vendia Share

 Building applications on Vendia Share just got a lot easier!
 Today, we are excited to announce the ability to execute synchronous mutations on Vendia Share.